lateralblast/lunar/README.md

                      [includes home directory and filesystem checks which take some time] -b | --backups      List backup files
  -B | --basedir      Base directory for work
+ -c | --distro       Distro/Code name (used with docker/multipass)
- -c | --run          Run docker-compose testing suite (runs lunar in audit mode without making changes) -C | --shell        Run docker-compose testing suite (drops to shell in order to do more testing) -e | --host         Run in audit mode on external host (for Operating Systems - no changes made to system) -d | --dockeraudit  Run in audit mode (for Docker - no changes made to system) -D | --dockertests  List all Docker functions available to selective mode -F | --tempfile     Temporary file to use for operations -h | --help         Display help
+ -C | --shell        Run docker-compose testing suite (drops to shell in order to do more testing) -e | --host         Run in audit mode on external host (for Operating Systems - no changes made to system) -d | --dockeraudit  Run in audit mode (for Docker - no changes made to system) -D | --dockertests  List all Docker functions available to selective mode -f | --action       Action (e.g delete - used with multipass) -F | --tempfile     Temporary file to use for operations -g | --giturl       Git URL for code to copy to container -h | --help         Display help
  -H | --usage        Display usage
  -k | --kubeaudit    Run in audit mode (for Kubernetes - no changes made to system) -l | --lockdown     Run in lockdown mode (for Operating Systems - changes made to system) -L | --fulllock     Run in lockdown mode (for Operating Systems - changes made to system)
-                     [includes home directory and filesystem checks which take some time] -M | --workdir      Set work directory
+                     [includes home directory and filesystem checks which take some time] -m | --machine      Create and run in a VM (docker/multipass) -M | --workdir      Set work directory
  -n | --ansible      Output ansible code segments
- -o | --name         Set docker OS or container name -O | --osinfo       Print OS information
+ -o | --name         Set docker/multipass OS or container name -O | --osinfo       Print OS information
  -p | --previous     Show previous versions of file
  -S | --unixtests    List all UNIX functions available to selective mode